Dating Bipolar: Don’t Ask Me No Questions, I’ll Tell You No Lies – Part 1

 My (our) therapist’s verdict: “I like both you and Jordan…but I don’t like you together.”

 I found I enjoyed living alone once we split.
-We originally agreed we wouldn’t date others, but I was confused as to what I wanted.
+As soon as I got into my house, I felt relief at the peace and quiet.
+We originally agreed we wouldn’t date others, but months later, I was confused as to what I wanted.
 I felt stuck in gridlock.
 I wanted to move ahead but was afraid to let go of him.
 He accepted me as me, entirely.
-He was also a good friend.
+He was also a good friend and the only family I had left.
 However, we did a lot of damage to each other and wasn’t sure moving past it was possible, or that I even wanted to try.

 I’d never felt more alone than in September while packing by myself while he worked a wrestling show the weekend before we moved.
 I had spent Christmas by myself, got blamed for an accident with one of our dogs (who tore his knee out on my watch because I’d taken him to the dog park) and dealt with a case of pneumonia alone so strong I wasn’t sure I was going to survive.
 At the six month mark, I didn’t know if I wanted to be solo full-time any longer.

 I’ve toyed with the idea of avoiding relationships and becoming a nomad with a string of guys in various cities (Texas boyfriend.
 Saskatchewan boyfriend.
-Irish Tour Bus boyfriend) like some of my male entertainer friends.
-Being that I’m a destructive person-or rather, that I have a destructive disorder-I wondered if it was even fair to try dating again.
-The absolute last thing I wanted to do was hurt another person.
+Irish Tour Bus boyfriend) like some of my male entertainer friends managed to pull off.
+Being that I’ve been a destructive person-or rather, that I have a destructive disorder-I wondered if it was even fair to try dating again.
+The absolute last thing I wanted to do was hurt someone else.